suvarna-m/suvarna-m/_posts/2014-3-3-Hello-World.md

 date: 2019-09-16
 ---

-Hello!
-My name is Suvarna, and I am a student in the Master of Data Science Program at the University of British Columbia.
-I also have a degree in Epidemiology and Biostatistics from the University of Western Ontario.

 This block, we are taking 4 courses:
 - Data Science 511: Programming for Data Science
 - Data Science 542: Communication and Argumentation